ubc-library-rc/intro-blockchain-research/content/activity.md

 **Bonus**: A different [mempool virtualization site](https://mempool.space/), and a more utilitarian presentation of [fee size related to transaction confirmation times](https://bitcoinfees.earn.com/#delay).

-# Activity 2: View Transactions from a Known Ethereum Addresss
+# Activity 2: Review Transactions from a Known Ethereum Addresss

 ![Activity 2](figures/activity-2.png)
 <br>